 First, it’s helpful to define diversity, equity, and inclusion.
 Let’s break down each concept:

-Diversity involves how people and groups differ from one another, such as political beliefs, race, culture, sexual orientation, religion, and/or gender identity differences.
+Diversity involves how people and groups differ from one another, such as political beliefs, race, culture, sexual orientation, customer orientation, religion, and/or gender identity differences.
 Diversity means your staff is made up of people bringing new perspectives and ideas in the workplace.

 Inclusion means everyone feels involved, valued, respected, treated fairly, and integrated into your work culture.
 In an inclusive work culture, everyone feels welcome and recognizes their unique talents.